yaoshixin007/MCW-Containers-and-DevOps/HOL/Hands-on lab step-by-step - Containers and DevOps.md

 ## Abstract and learning objectives

-Build a PoC to deliver a multi-tenant web app hosting solution leveraging Azure Container Service (AKS), Docker containers, and Linux nodes.???
+Build a PoC to deliver a multi-tenant web app hosting solution leveraging Azure Container Service (AKS), Docker containers, and Linux nodes.

 Attendees will be better able to deploy Docker-based applications and scale them with Azure Container Service and Kubernetes orchestration.
 In addition,